-Current long term care is provided by informal carers, government subsidised community care and residential aged care for people aged 65 years and over.
+Current long term care is provided by informal carers, government subsidised community and residential aged care for people aged 65 years and over.

 Finland has a publicly funded system open for all residents, and covers a range of services from home care to institutional care.

 Support for elderly at home or institution is provided by public health insurance system and through the allowance for autonomy (APA).
-It is administered by local departments.

 In Germany, long term care is provided under a mandatory insurance system, through a long term care insurance scheme.